-Struggling making a decision between Hanoi vs Ho Chi Minh for your upcoming trip to Vietnam?
+Struggling making a decision between Hanoi vs Ho Chi Minh City for your upcoming trip to Vietnam?
 In this article I’m comparing both cities in terms of food, safety, places to visit and overall vibe for you to decide its overall travel potential.
 Which one is the right for you?

 As part of my month-long trip to Vietnam, I had the chance to visit both of its major cities.